singhalyogesh/react/README.md

  ```
 - `TRUECALLER.initializeClient()` (set callback to reach react library in android)
 - ` TRUECALLER.initializeClientIOS(`APPKEY`,`APPLINKS`)` (set APPKEY and  APPLINKS  for TrueSDK  And set delegate  to reach react library in ios )
-- `TRUECALLER.requestTrueProfile()` this is method to request profile form truecaller app
+- `TRUECALLER.requestTrueProfile()`  // method to request profile form Truecaller app
 -  `TRUECALLER.on(TRUECALLEREvent.TrueProfileResponse, (profile) =>
     {
-    }` after fetching profile callback will call in both android and ios
+    }` after fetching profile, this callback would be returned in both android and ios
 - `TRUECALLER.on(TRUECALLEREvent.TrueProfileResponseError, (error) =>
     {
     }); `
-     this callback will call if any error occurs
+     this callback will be called in case of any error

-- we call access all `profile  value` here the details
+- To access all `profile  value` from the profile object in your react app, use the following paramters -

   ```
   profile.firstName
   profile.lastName
   profile.phoneNumber
-  profile.gender * here gender is boolean value profile.street
+  profile.gender
+  profile.street
   profile.city
   profile.zipcode